A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

 The Doppler cooling section assumed that the electronic ground and excited states have the same trapping frequency.
-But typically, the ground and excited states of neutral atoms have different polarizabilities except at ``magic wavelengths."
-The different potentials lead to heating due to the abruptly changing dipole force during absorption or emission, shown in the schematics in Fig.~\ref{fig:Squeezing}.
-In the extreme case, the excited state is anti-trapped resulting in loss of the atom if the excited lifetime is long compared to $1/\nu$.
+But typically, the ground and excited states of neutral atoms have different polarizabilities except at ``magic wavelengths." {This is due to the excited state being coupled to several higher energy states.} The different potentials lead to heating due to the abruptly changing dipole force during absorption or emission, shown in the schematics in Fig.~\ref{fig:Squeezing}.
+In the extreme case, the excited state is anti-trapped resulting in loss of the atom if the excited lifetime comparable to the oscillation period $1/\nu$.

 Because magic wavelengths are not often convenient for optical trapping, neutral atoms more often use two-photon cooling schemes, such as polarization gradient cooling and Raman sideband cooling.
-However, alkaline-earth atoms contain narrow linewidth transitions that have been used for imaging and cooling~\cite{norcia2018microscopic, cooper2018alkaline}, even ground-state cooling in Ref.~\cite{Alexandre2018Alkaline}.
+However, alkaline-earth atoms contain narrow linewidth transitions that have been used for imaging and cooling~\cite{norcia2018microscopic, cooper2018alkaline}, even ground state cooling in Ref.~\cite{Alexandre2018Alkaline}.
 Alkali atoms also contain narrow lines from forbidden transitions like the quadrupole transition of the S to D transition~\cite{saffman2016quantum} or (n)S to (n+1)P transitions~\cite{duarte2011all}.

 While sideband cooling with different trapping frequencies has been investigated through simulations~\cite{berto2021prospects}, in this section we derive a novel analytical formula for capturing the effects of different trapping frequencies, which also demonstrates additional opportunities for cooling on higher order sidebands.